Advantages of Futures over Stocks

 You can easily buy more contracts to increase your earnings (or losses!).

-Many futures contracts also have a small contract (micro) and a big contract (mini).
+Many index futures contracts also have a small contract, called a micro, and a big contract, called a mini.
 For example, the NQ contract is worth $20 per point gained.
 If you want to trade with less money you can trade it’s micro equivalent, MNQ.
 This is worth $2 per point and requires less money in your account to trade.
 You can start with the micro and then move up to the full size one once you are proficient, increasing profits 10 fold.

 Liquidity